cydergoth/yun_monitor/README.md

-HOWTO: Simple Monitoring on Arduino Yún
+﻿HOWTO: Simple Monitoring on Arduino Yún
 =======================================

 I wrote this little howto as a number of people are having issues with basic WWW functionality on the Arduino Yún

-The intention is to give a simple introduction to the setting up some nice monitoring tools on the device and exposing them on the WWW page.
+The intention is to give a simple introduction to the setting up of some nice monitoring tools on the device and exposing them on the WWW page.

 Example
 -------